rahulrsingh09/AngularConcepts/README.md

 This is because i have some Production and Development Enviornment Settings that load my Firebase Details accordindly, you need to create your own firebase credentials.

-So whay you need to do is to create a file named as firebase.config.ts in Shared folder and add your Firebase Credentials to the same , with a Structure like this in your firebase database
+So what you need to do is to create a file named as firebase.config.ts in Shared folder and add your Firebase Credentials to the same , with a Structure like this in your firebase database
 ```
 YOUR APP